Hanaukyo Maid Team: Characters

 A silent, 10-year-old blonde girl who was praised, exploited, and subsequently shunned for her genius.
-She seemed to develop another personality named 'Grace': a vocal, stubborn, and tougher personality to protect herself.
-They apparently take turns at being 'aware' while the other sleeps, although they can speak to each other.
-It was later implied this arrangement is physically detrimental and exacerbated by Grace's tendency to overwork.
+She developed another personality named 'Grace': a vocal, stubborn, and tougher personality to protect herself.
+They take turns at being 'aware' while the other 'sleeps', although they can speak to each other.
+It is later implied that this arrangement is physically detrimental, which is exacerbated by Grace's tendency to overwork.
 As Grace, she is in charge of the Computer Security department, and is in charge of Hanaukyo Mansion's cyber-heart, the MEMOL supercomputer.